Recruitment Metrics

 • Regularly review and update your diversity recruiting strategies to stay current with evolving best practices.

-Recruitment Metric 4: Attrition Rate
+Recruitment Metrics 4: Attrition Rate

 Employee retention is a critical aspect of building a successful organization.

-An attrition rate is a metric that measures the percentage of employees who leave an organization within a specific time period, typically 1-3 years.
+An attrition rate is a recruitment metric that measures the percentage of employees who leave an organization within a specific time period, typically 1-3 years.
 It provides valuable insights into the effectiveness of the recruitment process, the employee experience, and potential areas for improvement.

 By analyzing this metric, you can identify trends, patterns, and factors contributing to turnover.